The following information may be useful for those attending a radio at the Clearwater Fire training Center, especially if this is your event.

 We also have to ask that you do not plan on bringing any radios to operate independently of the main stations.
 We have carefully coordinated the station layout to minimize interference between stations.
 Another station on the site would compromise the main stations so operate our stations as long as you are able, but please; no independent HF stations.
 We do not need radios or computers, etc. We have all the parts planned ahead so we need you, your dish to share and your desire to have fun.
 The rest we have covered.

-For software, we are using N1MM as it proved to be easy for new people to pick up at our last event and the networking is very solid.
+For software, we are using TR4W as it proved to be easy for new people to pickup at our past event and the networking is very solid.
 That program is free if you want to try it out.
-It is available at https://n1mmwp.hamdocs.com/ (Select Download link).
+It is available at http://www.tr4w.net (Select Download link).

 Please bring a handheld 2m radio (HT).
 It is a big site and using a radio will make it much easier for us to talk with one another.
 The main organizers will have HTs to be reached on a simplex frequency to be announced on-site.
 Let the HT save you running back and forth on site to ask questions, etc.